 Campus Building

-At the time of disbursement, you must be enrolled and attending as a half-time student (6 credit hours for undergraduate and 5 credit hours for graduate).
+If you are considering loan options, you are in the right place to understand some of your options.
+To receive educational loans, please know that you must be enrolled and attending as a half-time student (6 credit hours for undergraduate and 5 credit hours for graduate) when the loan is disbursed.

-Lincoln University FY 2015 federal student loan cohort default rate (CDR) is 21.3 percent.
+Please contact Student Financial Services for the Lincoln University and national federal student loan cohort default rate (CDR).

 Direct Loans